 The Eames Fiberglass Side Chair was introduced in 1951, a year after the original "shell" chair with arms was offered for sale.
-The back and seat of these chairs is made of a single piece of molded fiberglass contoured to the shape of the human body.
+The back and seat of these chairs are made of a single piece of molded fiberglass contoured to the shape of the human body.

 The armless version was harder to manufacture because the wider sides gave the piece stability.
 Without arms, edge cracks would tend to form where the back and seat curved together.
 Once they got the manufacturing technique down though, it was smooth sailing.
 The manufacturer, Herman Miller, shared in 1966 that two million had already been sold.

 The armless examples are one variety of shell (a term used to describe an Eames piece made with molded fiberglass whether it has arms or not) chairs.
 They are sometimes called "bucket" chairs as well.
 Variations include wooden bases and those with four simple legs that can be easily stacked.

 When the base of this chair is crafted of woven chrome rods, it is often referenced by its nickname: the "Eiffel chair."
 The examples here are made with wooden dowel legs, referenced as DFSW for dining fiberglass side chair with wood base.

 02 of 04